Easy Sourdough

 final shape -

-In the final shaping the aim is to create a tight structure without degassing the dough too much.
-So be delicate with the folds but still creating tension.
 Dust your work surface with a little flour, slide your dough scraper underneath and turn the dough upside down onto a lightly dusted surface.
 Let it relax into a circle.
 Pick up the side edges one by one, stretching out very slightly and folding over the dough, one over the top of the other.
 Roll the dough from the top edge towards you into a sausage and stick it onto the sticky patch closest to you, pinching the seam to stick in place.
-When you are done, dust it well with semolina or a wholemeal flour.
-Place seam side down in a bowl lined with a larger than needed piece of parchment paper.
+Place seam side down in a bowl lined with a larger-than-needed piece of parchment paper.
 (The edges will be handles later.)

 Cover the dough with a clean cloth and rest on the counter for 1 hour.

 While the dough is resting heat the oven and your Dutch oven to 450 degrees F for one hour, to thoroughly heat the Dutch oven.
-(Note: if you're using a ceramic casserole look into this before baking it at 450 empty for an hour.
-I only know that this works with cast iron.)

 Baked with the lid on for 20 minutes.

-(While first loaf is baking move the second loaf to the fridge, so it doesn't over proof.)
+While first loaf is baking move the second loaf to the fridge, so it doesn't over proof.

 Remove first loaf from Dutch oven.
 Put empty Dutch oven back in oven to heat again.
 Remove second loaf from fridge to take off the chill.